nasa/Common-Metadata-Repository/bootstrap-app/README.md

 ```

 ### Finalize Resharding
-Finalizes the resharding process to move the ElasticSearch alias to point to the newly resharded
+Once the status of the reshard returns 'COMPLETE', you can move on to finalizing the reshard process.
-index.
-Returns a 400 error if the index resharding is not complete.
+Finalizing an index resharding moves the ES alias to point to the new resharded index and clean up the index-set.

-You MUST give the elastic_name parameter to tell CMR which cluster your index is in that is going to be resharded.
+Required params:

-- Required params:
+- elastic_name = string (elastic cluster name you want to reshard in)
-  - elastic_name (str)
+    - Options: `gran-elastic` or `elastic`

-    - options: gran-elastic and elastic
+IMPORTANT: Only finalize if the reshard status is 'COMPLETE'

 ```
 curl -i \